Yelfive/md-notes/Linux/Tcl.md

 ### proc

-Create a function, called `procedure` in TCL
+1. Create a function, called `procedure` in TCL
+2. Command `return` returns the value gives it

 ```tcl
 proc name args body